Gravel Grids | Gravel Stabilisation | Grass Grids | The Best Selling Gravel & Grass Grids For Paths, Driveways & Car Parks

 There should be no pooling on sitting rainwater on the surface of the base

 Rainwater will permeate through the Nidagravel gravel grids and then follow the falls on the base below to its existing drainage points

 The Nidagravel surface will be 100% free draining but the sub-base will retain it's existing drainage characteristics

 DIFFERENT EDGING OPTIONS FOR GRAVEL PATHS & DRIVEWAYS

 Whilst it is not always essential to install an edging, subject to the material of the adjoining surface, it is often desirable both visually and practically.
 Any edging unit or edge restraint can be used with Nidagravel.
-There is no best edging option as such, it is dependant on the application and the design of the space.
-The following edgings all work well with Nidagravel products; metal and aluminium edging, brick and stone setts, kerb units and treated timber edging or sleepers.
+There is no best edging option as such, it is dependent on the application and the design of the space.
+The following edgings all work well with Nidagravel products; metal and aluminum edging, brick and stone setts, kerb units, and treated timber edging or sleepers.
 Where Nidagravel is laid against a building there is no need for an edge restraint to be used.
 We do recommend that edgings be installed for driveway projects and applications that are subject to vehicular use and heavy loads as the edging will support the sub-base material at the outer edge and ensure there can be no movement.